*UPDATE: EBOLA CRISIS IN LIBERIA*

 Lifting Liberia’s programs are designed to address the various challenges facing the children, girls, and young adults of Liberia attempting to pursue an education in the aftermath of civil war.
 We provide scholarships, supplies, and training to not only overcome barriers to education, but to strengthen communities and create sustainable changes at both the personal and communal level.

 One of Lifting Liberia’s focuses is on the unique challenges facing young women and girls.
-It is a well known fact that one of the keys to a stable and successful country is an educated and empowered female population.
 Currently, Liberia has one of the fastest growing populations in the world, and has one of the highest rates of teenage pregnancy.
 Our Girl’s enrichment Program is designed to address these issues by removing the various barriers to young women attending school, and by increasing access to health and sexual education services.

 There’s still a long way to go toward making sure that every child is able to get a quality education in Liberia.
 However, with the support of Lifting Liberia and its donors, children are beginning to get the opportunities they need to become champions of recovery in Liberia.